stefanionescu/yap-orpheus-tts-api/docker/README.md

 The `build.sh` script handles everything automatically.
 For manual control, you can run the individual steps from `build.sh` separately if needed.

-This will:
+**What the build process does:**
-- Build Docker image with all dependencies
+- Installs all system dependencies and TensorRT-LLM
-- Install TensorRT-LLM and PyTorch
+- Downloads Orpheus 3B model from HuggingFace (`canopylabs/orpheus-3b-0.1-ft`)
+- **Quantizes model weights to INT4-AWQ** (reduces 6GB → ~1.5GB)
-- Build optimized INT4-AWQ + INT8 KV cache engine
+- **Builds TensorRT engine with INT8 KV cache** for memory efficiency
+- Packages everything into a Docker image
-- Push complete image to Docker Hub
+- Pushes complete image to Docker Hub
-- Enable 2-5 minute deployments anywhere
+- **Result:** 2-5 minute deployments anywhere with pre-quantized model

 ## Cloud Deployment